Provider Selection Regime frequently asked questions

 For the purposes of these frequently asked questions, ‘health care services’ means ‘relevant health care services’ in scope of the regulations, and the ‘arranging of health care services’ refers to when a relevant authority procures relevant health care services under the PSR.

-The PSR applies only to ‘relevant authorities’ when arranging health care services – these are:
+The PSR applies only to ‘relevant authorities’ when contracting for health care services – these are:

 • NHS England